 The Washington City Council approved the continuation of the 5 percent tourism tax for the coming year during Monday night’s meeting.

-The tax is applied to motels, hotels and bed and breakfast establishments and the revenue is used to promote tourism in Washington.
+The tourism tax, or bed tax, is applied to motels, hotels and bed and breakfast establishments and the revenue is used to promote tourism in Washington.